programminghistorian/jekyll/en/editor-guidelines.md

 - The lesson .md file
 - The directory for any accompanying files (images, data, etc)
 - The gallery icons
+- A bio if the author is new

 ### 7) Thank Everyone and Encourage Promotion
 Once you have been given word that the Managing Editor has successfully published the lesson, close the submission ticket, linking to the published lesson.
 It's important to send an email or message to everyone involved thanking them for their efforts.
 In particular, thank the author for contributing and encourage them to think of us again in future.
 It's also worth giving the author some ideas on promoting their lesson.
 The most-used lessons always have authors' energies behind them.
 For example authors should be encouraged to: